DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 This document describes MASQUE (Multiplexed Application Substrate over QUIC Encryption).
-MASQUE is a framework that allows concurrently running multiple networking applications inside an HTTP/3 connection.
-For example, MASQUE can allow a QUIC client to negotiate proxying capability with an HTTP/3 server, and subsequently make use of this functionality while concurrently processing HTTP/3 requests and responses.
+MASQUE is a framework that allows concurrently running multiple networking applications inside a QUIC or HTTP/3 connection.
+For example, MASQUE can allow a QUIC client to negotiate proxying capability with a MASQUE server, and subsequently make use of this functionality while concurrently processing multiple HTTP/3 requests and responses.

 This document is a straw-man proposal.
 It does not contain enough details to implement the protocol, and is currently intended to spark discussions on